 Lower energy costs

-Should I buy or lease my solar panels?
+Should I buy or lease my solar panels in California?

-When you install solar panels on your home, you’ll have the option of either buying or leasing the system.
-When you buy the solar panels, you can pay upfront or finance the system over a period of six to nine months.
+When you install solar panels on your home, you’ll have the option to either buy or lease the system.
+When you buy the solar panels, you can pay upfront or finance the system over a period of time outlined in your financing agreement.

-Leasing can seem like an attractive option, as it reduces your upfront cost and ensures you won’t be responsible for any future repairs.
+Solar leases are another option that can seem attractive because leasing reduces your upfront cost and ensures you won’t be responsible for any future repairs.
 But there are some downsides to consider as well.

-First, when you lease your system, you don’t get any of your investment back.
-While other homeowners will eventually own their systems outright and be done with their monthly payments, leasing means you’ll always have a payment.
+First, when you lease your system, you will always have a payment and will never own your system outright.
 Additionally, a leased solar system won’t increase the resale value of your home.
-In fact, it might even make it more difficult to sell, since buyers would have to agree to take on your lease payments.
-In the long term, homeowners who buy their solar panels will see more savings over time than those who lease.
+In fact, it might make it more difficult to sell your home if you were to move, since buyers would have to agree to take on your lease payments.
+Finally, homeowners who buy their solar panels will experience more energy savings over time than those who lease.

 California solar panel companies